-The primary metrics for comparing the performance of AQM schemes are loss-rate and a measure of the router's queue length.
-While we would like to measure and observe directly how routers' queues evolve over time when AQM is used, it is technically and semantically difficult to do so.
-The reason is that routers (both "real" routers and our PC routers) have multiple packet queues on the outbound path and only one of these queues is controlled by the AQM scheme.
-For example, line cards on routers and NICs on PCs buffer a potentially large number of outgoing packets.
-These buffers are different from the IP output queue managed by the router OS where AQM is applied [13].
-For this reason, simple measures of the IP output queue can be misleading as more (or less) packets may also be queued at in the lower layer queue.
+The primary metrics for comparing the performance of the AQM schemes we study are loss-rate and a measure of the router's queue length.
+While we would like to measure and observe directly how routers' queue evolves over time when AOM is used, it is technically and semantically difficult to do so.
+The reason is that routers (both "real" routers and our PC routers) have multiple packet queues on the outbound path and only one of these queues is controlled by the AOM scheme.
+For example, line cards on routers and NICs on PCs internally buffer a potentially large number of outgoing packets.
+This queue is different from the IP output queue managed by the router OS where AQM is applied [14].
+For this reason, simple measures of the IP output queue can be misleading as more (or less) packets may also be queued at the router in the lower layer queue.
 Getting queue length data from the line card or NIC is difficult as it increases the workload of the processor on the card and hence can effect the card's performance (and thus bias experimental results).
 Moreover, measures of instantaneous queue length can be misleading as application performance depends on the sum of the queue lengths seen by each arriving packet from an application's connection.
-Measures of average queue length are also not good predictors of application performance unless the averaging is done on a per connection basis (one sample for each packet of a connection).
-The cost of gathering such data similarly effects router performance as this level of perpacket processing is not optimized and has high memory requirements.
+Measures of average queue length are also not good predictors of application performance unless the averaging is taken on a per connection basis (one sample for each packet of a connection).
+The cost of gathering such data similarly effects router performance as this level of per-packet processing is not optimized and has high memory requirements.

 To get around the difficulties of measuring and interpreting queue length, we adopt an indirect measure of queue length, namely end-to-end response times for a TCP application data unit exchange.
 Response time measures the combined effect of instantaneous queue length seen by a connection's packets and the loss-rate seen by a connection.
 For this reason it is an effective summary measure of AQM performance.
-We also report in a more summary manner, network-centric performance measures such as the fraction of IP datagrams dropped at the link queues, the link utilization on the bottleneck link, and the number of request/response exchanges completed in the experiment.
+We also report in a more summary manner, networkcentric performance measures such as the fraction of IP datagrams dropped at the link queues, the link utilization on the bottleneck link, and the number of request/response exchanges completed in the experiment.